yyexela/FSSS/README.md

 ## Displacement Field
 * FSSS requires a displacement field, so we'll be using `OpenPIV/OpenPIV.ipynb` to get it from our aligned images.
 * We're using an open-source PIV (Particle Image Velocimetry) library in Python to get the displacement field.
-* In `OpenPIV/OpenPIV.ipynb` there are a lot of parameters which I recommend going through the OpenPIV documentation to get a sense of what they do.
+* In `OpenPIV/OpenPIV.ipynb` there are a lot of parameters which I recommend going through the [OpenPIV source code](https://github.com/OpenPIV/openpiv-python/tree/master/openpiv) (which is well-commented) to get a sense of what they do.
 Make sure, however, that `df_winsize` is set to a value where a square in the still or moving image whose side length is `df_winsize` will contain around 9 dots and that `pixels_per_mm` is the value obtained earlier by taking a picture of a ruler.
 * Make sure you're reading the right pair of still and moving images, and run the entire notebook.
 * You'll be asked to input a value for the signal to noise ratio cut-off, I used values around 0.9-1.2 (1.0 normally).
 * The notebook will then spit out a displacement field file, normally `fsss.txt` which contains the displacement field.